danlin0226/danlin0226/README.md

 - RBC Royal Trust's database - a company wide full-stack database solution

-  - Develop aesthetic React web forms in accordance with development standards
+  - Develop aesthetic React web forms in accordance with company development framework
   - Collaborate directly with database engineer
   - Technologies: React, NodeJS, MSSQL, GraphQL

-- Movies app
+- Movies app - app to help movie lovers decide what to watch on their subscribed streaming platforms
+  - Select all streaming platforms the user is subscribed to
+  - Aggregates, scores, and ranks user's available movies
+  - Filters for different genres, platforms

 ### 🌱 I’m currently learning ...